 Best cloud storage tool for taking backups ($74.62 for 250 GB of storage).

-iDrive is a cloud storage and data backup company that allows you to backup unlimited devices in a single account.
-You can backup any device you want, including Macs, iPads, iPhones, PCs, and Android.
+iDrive is a cloud storage and data backup company that allows you to back up unlimited devices in a single account.
+You can back up any device you want, including Macs, iPads, iPhones, PCs, and Android.

 The storage tool protects all your data in your cloud account, and the stored data is encrypted with 256-bit AES encryption. iDrive also provides a mobile app that you can download from Google Play Store or App Store.
-It lets you take backup directly from your smartphone that includes your photos, contacts, calendar events, videos, files, and more.
+It lets you take backup directly from your smartphone including your photos, contacts, calendar events, videos, files, and more.